jahierwan/lustre-examples/README.md

 The main aim is to collect both conformance tests and larger examples to aid both tool developers and users.
 A secondary aim is to promote unity and compatibility.

-## Features

-The various tools support different dialects and features.
-We categorize them here.
-Minor syntactic differences between tools must be treated by filters mapping from the dialect used in the benchmarks (specified below for each feature).

 ## core